Here’s the Secret to Losing Weight

 Free 21 Day Fix Coaching

-So, now you know the secret to losing weight!
-The 21 Day Fix is a great program that WILL enable you to reach your weight loss goals IF you do it right.
+If you haven't yet tried the 21 Day Fix, it's a super effective program that WILL enable you to reach your weight loss goals IF you do it right.
 I encourage you to give it a shot!

-If you're not already working with a Beachbody coach, I'd love for you to be in my 21 Day Fix Family accountability group.
+If you're not already working with a Beachbody coach, I'd love for you to be in my private Fix Family accountability Facebook group.
 One of the wonderful things about Beachbody is that coaching and support is included in the price of the program, so let's connect!